-ENTERING STUDENTS Candidates applying to college as first-time, first-year students must submit the following materials: 1.) a completed application form, 2.) an official high school transcript through the sixth semester or later (a final official high school transcript is required to be submitted to the Admission Office after graduation), 3.) official scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT), including Essay or Writing scores when available, and 4.) a health record including, as required by law, evidence of immunization for two measles, one mumps, tetanus, and a tuberculosis skin test.
-Students who did not graduate from high school may apply for admission based on submission of an official General Education Development (GED) certificate and score report.
-(A minimum GED score of 45 in each testing area, or the equivalent, is required for consideration.)
+ENTERING STUDENTS Candidates applying to college as first-time, first-year students must submit the following materials: 1.) a completed application form, 2.) an official high school transcript through the sixth semester or later (a final official high school transcript is required to be submitted to the Admission Office after graduation), 3.) official scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT), including Essay or Writing scores when available, and 4.) a health record including, as required by law, evidence of immunization for two measles, two mumps, two rubella (MMR).
+Students who did not graduate from high school may apply for admission based on submission of an official General Education Development (GED) diploma and official score report.
+Students must pass the GED and qualify for the diploma to be considered for admission.
+In addition to the GED, candidates for freshman admission must submit official ACT or SAT scores.